g-gualeni/MyLinuxCheatSheet/README.md

 # Git
-`gh repo clone`: this is the command for GitHub CLI interface to clone a project
+`gh repo clone`: this is the command for GitHub CLI interface to clone a project.
+The command can be copied from GitHub Repository page

 `git status`: this is the command that can tell you if there are some modifications in the folder